 October 21, 2022 — Workshop on BPD, hosted by the MUHC Personality Disorders Program

-It was a pleasure attending this full-day training workshop hosted by the MUHC Personality Disorders Program and led by Dr. Choi-Kain, director of the Gunderson Personality Disorders Institute.
+It was a pleasure to participate in a full-day training workshop hosted by the McGill University Health Centre Personality Disorders Program and led by Dr. Choi-Kain, director of the Gunderson Personality Disorders Institute.
 I learned a lot about helping patients with Borderline Personality Disorder (BPD), and I look forward to implementing these practices into my clinical practice.

 Despite the high prevalence of BPD in clinical populations, there is a shortage of clinicians trained to treat BPD.

 A proposed solution is the implementation of Good Psychiatric Management, an approach in which all health professionals are trained to provide basic care to patients with BPD.
 More health professionals would thus be able to help patients with BPD, making interventions available faster, and needing only to be escalated to more specialized treatment if necessary.

 April 29, 2022 — Now published: "How open science can benefit bilingualism research: A lesson in six tales" paper (with links to paper and preprint)

 Our newest paper is now out - this one is a fun one!
 While bilingualism remains difficult to operationally define and study, similar difficulties have been faced for constructs throughout the field of psychology.
 Open science has been proposed as a tool to help us combat the infamous replication crisis.
 In this paper, we present stories (one starring "Future-Dr. Brouillard"!) to illustrate how open science practices can practically support the making of quality research.

 March 17, 2022 — Now published: "Family language policy among Québec-based parents raising multilingual infants and toddlers" paper (with links to paper and preprint)